 Black Friday and Cyber Monday, the two largest sales days of the holiday season have come and gone.
-Many remember the news headlines from last year regarding the massive amounts of credit and debit card information that was stolen from retailer giant, Target.
-Thousands of consumers fell victim to this theft of information, resulting in mass card cancellations and widespread anxiety.
-Whether you are done with your holiday starting or yet to even start, here are some tips on how to protect your identity, your credit and your pocket this season.
+Many remember the news headlines from last year regarding the massive amounts of credit and debit card information that was stolen from the retailer giant, Target.
+Thousands of consumers fell victim to this theft of data, resulting in mass card cancellations and widespread anxiety.
+Whether you are done with your holiday starting or yet to even start, here are some tips on how to protect your identity, your credit, and your pocket this season.

 - Use only Secure Websites – Nearly every small business retailer has a webpage where shoppers can order online.
-Look for retailers who utilize secure SSL server.
+Look for retailers who utilize a secure SSL server.
 You can check by observing the web address.
 If the address begins with https://, it is a secure server.
-If it begins https://, it is not secure.
+If it begins https://, it is not safe.

 You may also want to read their privacy and disclosure statements, ensuring that they will not disclose your information to third-party sources.
-Some retailers will use your information for marketing purposes either internally or sell your information to other retailers/marketers.
+Some retailers will use your information for marketing purposes, either internally or sell your information to other retailers/marketers.

-- Keep Track of your Purchases– Make a list of purchases, complete with dates and amounts as record of any credit/debit card purchases.
+- Keep Track of your Purchases– Make a list of purchases, complete with dates and amounts as a record of any credit/debit card purchases.
 If you see any unauthorized transactions on your statement, call your credit card provider or bank and inform them immediately.

 If you become a victim of credit fraud, you may be eligible to take criminal or civil action against the perpetrator.
-It is the responsibility of retailers to safeguard your information and credit fraud may cost you thousands of dollars, hurt your credit rating and affect your ability to purchase or refinance a home.
+It is the responsibility of retailers to safeguard your information, and credit fraud may cost you thousands of dollars, hurt your credit rating, and affect your ability to purchase or refinance a home.

 If you need assistance in repairing your credit or filing a claim against a retailer for unauthorized transactions, call (352) 505-8900 to schedule a consultation with an attorney.
 To learn more about consumer law, please visit one of our consumer law pages: https://www.352law.com/practice-areas/consumer-law/.